awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 All AWS KMS cryptographic operations \(the [https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), and [https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html)\) accept an *encryption context*, an optional set of key–value pairs that can contain additional contextual information about the data\.
 AWS KMS uses the encryption context as [additional authenticated data](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#term-aad) \(AAD\) to support [authenticated encryption](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#define-authenticated-encryption)\.

 When an encryption context is provided in an encryption request, it is cryptographically bound to the ciphertext such that the same encryption context is required to decrypt \(or decrypt and re\-encrypt\) the data\.
 If the encryption context provided in the decryption request is not an exact, case\-sensitive match, the decrypt request fails\.
-Only the order of the key-value pairs in the encryption context can vary\.
+Only the order of the key\-value pairs in the encryption context can vary\.

 The encryption context is not secret\.
 It appears in plaintext in [AWS CloudTrail Logs](logging-using-cloudtrail.md) so you can use it to identify and categorize your cryptographic operations\.